warcade/core/README.md

 ## CLI Reference

-Install the CLI with `cargo install webarcade-cli`.
+Install the CLI with `cargo install webarcade`.

 ```bash
 # Initialize a new project